Two-door S-Class a most opulent option

 What we have here is a two-door luxury car based on the same underpinnings as the plush, tech-laden S-Class Saloon.
 That means it’s massive inside, with more than enough room for four adults.
 But since it hasn’t got that number of doors, it’s better-suited to just two occupants.

-There’s a very smart interior and lots of tech to keep you entertained, along with genuine driving talent despite the car’s huge proportions for a two-door.
+There’s a very smart interior and lots of tech to keep you entertained, along with genuine driving talent despite the car’s huge proportions.

 Trio of models

-Even the base-spec S 500 Coupe isn’t slow by any stretch – the 4.6-litre V8 engine helps the car cover 0-62mph in 4.6 seconds – but the performance versions of this car (named Mercedes-AMG S 63 and S 65 Coupe, more expensive still) take care of that side of proceedings, hitting 62mph in 4.2 and 4.1 seconds respectively thanks to yet more power from the V8 or, in the case of the 65, the installation of a monster V12.
+Even the entry-level S 500 Coupe offers plenty of poke – the 4.6-litre V8 engine helps the car cover 0-62mph in 4.6 seconds – but the real performance versions of this car are badged Mercedes-AMG S 63 and S 65 Coupe, hitting 62mph in 4.2 and 4.1 seconds, respectively, thanks to twin-turbocharged AMG V8 and V12 power.

-The cost of the latter performance derivative is huge relative to the other cars in the range, but while that makes it impossible for us to recommend as a shrewd buy, there’s undoubtedly a market for this sort of lavishness.
-Why stick with eight cylinders when 12 is better?
+The cost of the S 65 is huge relative to the other cars in the range.
+But while that makes it impossible for us to recommend as a shrewd buy, there’s clearly a market for this sort of lavishness or Mercedes wouldn’t build it.
+Why stick with eight cylinders when 12 is available?

-Its rivals with that in mind are many and varied since there’s a huge breadth of performance on offer.
-We’d suggest the Porsche 911, Aston Martin DB11 and the Bentley Continental GT are worthwhile alternatives, but you could also factor in the Maserati Granturismo, Ferrari FF (now called the GTC4lusso) or even F12berlinetta.
+With this breadth of performance in mind, the S-Class Coupe’s rivals are many and varied.
+We’d suggest the Porsche 911, Aston Martin DB11 and the Bentley Continental GT are worthwhile alternatives, but you could also factor in the Maserati Granturismo, BMW 6 Series Coupe, Ferrari FF (now called the GTC4lusso) or even the F12berlinetta.

 Bursting with kit